dasarpai/old.dasarpai.github.io/_draft/2023-01-07-Linear-Regression.md

 ## How do you choose the right features for a linear regression model?

 There are several approaches you can take when choosing the features for a linear regression model.
-Here are a few tips:
 1. Start with a small set of features: It's easier to understand the relationship between a small number of features and the target variable, and it will also make it easier to visualize the data.
 2. Select features that are correlated with the target variable: You want to include features that are likely to have a strong influence on the target variable.
 You can identify these by calculating the correlation between each feature and the target variable.
 3. Avoid highly correlated features: If two features are highly correlated, they may be redundant and only add noise to the model.
 It is multi-colinearity issue.